jacobbridges/100-Days-Of-AI/day/1/README.md

 ### 2-load-mistral-7b-model.ipynb

 Load the mistral-7b-openorca model and submits a simple prompt.
 Assumes the mistral-7b-openorca model has already been downloaded to the `models` in the root of the repo.

+### 3-load-whisper-model.ipynb

+Use the OpenAI whisper model locally to convert a small audio file into text.